29 Weeks Pregnant

 Frequently Asked Questions

 Q: I have sudden severe swelling in my face and hands.
 Should I worry?
-A: Yes, call OB or go to L&D. Preeclampsia signs: sudden severe swelling, headache, vision changes, BP > 140/90, protein in urine.
-Can be serious [1].
+A: Yes — call your OB or go to labor and delivery.
+Signs of preeclampsia include sudden severe swelling, a headache, vision changes, blood pressure over 140/90, and protein in the urine.
+It can be serious [1].

 Q: Can I still have sex?
-A: Yes, low-risk pregnancies can throughout.
-Some report mild cramping after (orgasm contractions).
-Stop if painful, bleeding, or provider restricts [1].
+A: Yes, low-risk pregnancies can continue throughout.
+Some mild cramping afterward is normal from orgasm contractions.
+Stop if it’s painful, if there’s bleeding, or if your provider has restricted it [1].

 Q: When should I stop running?
-A: ACOG: continue if uncomplicated, but listen to body.
-Many runners stop by 32-36 weeks.
-Modify to walk, swim, or elliptical.
-Don’t PR; maintain [2].
+A: ACOG says you can continue if your pregnancy is uncomplicated, but listen to your body.
+Many runners stop around 32 to 36 weeks and switch to walking, swimming, or the elliptical.
+Don’t chase personal records — just maintain [2].

 For Dads

-- Baby shower co-planning — guest list, registry review, food, gifts.
-Help execute, don’t just attend.
+- Co-plan the baby shower — help with the guest list, registry review, food, and gifts.
+Help execute it, don’t just attend.

-- Pre-register at the hospital — fill out paperwork in advance (online or in-person).
-Saves time in active labor.
-Add OB, pediatrician, insurance info.
+- Pre-register at the hospital — fill out the paperwork in advance, online or in person, to save time when labor begins.
+Have your OB, pediatrician, and insurance information ready.

-- Read The Expectant Father Ch.
-27 — third trimester reality, your role.
+- Read The Expectant Father, Chapter 27 — it covers the third-trimester reality and your role.

-- Pray for muscle and brain development — kicks are stronger this week, brain controlling more functions.
+- Pray for muscle and brain development — the kicks are stronger this week, and the brain is controlling more functions.

 Sources